 If you’re at all familiar with Mexican restaurants in Phoenix, then you know about Carolina’s.
 Started by Manuel and Carolina Valenzuela in the 1950s, the Valley landmark has grown from the couple selling tortillas, burritos and tamales out of the back of their car, to a Valley icon that has won countless awards for their famous, handmade tortillas—the perfect vehicle for the restaurant’s delicious tacos, which include beef, machaca shredded beef and chicken.

 Ladera Taverna y Cocina

 This north central neighborhood spot is the place for locals to enjoy tasty tacos on an expansive outdoor patio under the dreamy glow of strung lights and chandeliers.
 On the menu, the taco offerings lean towards the traditional, but are amped up with such modern touches as the pineapple slaw served with the al pastor tacos, and a tomatillo avocado salsa on the shrimp tacos.
 And because tacos go down best with a cool drink, the cocktail menu gives you plenty of refreshing options.

 Willie’s Taco Joint

 While hot dogs and chicken wings may be staples for the downtown sports fan, tacos now have a place in the spotlight thanks to Willie’s Taco Joint.
-Conveniently located between Chase Field and PHX Arena (formerly Talking Stick Resort Arena), the taco spot is the perfect place to grab a cold beer and a tasty taco before or after the big game.
+Conveniently located between Chase Field and Footprint Center, the taco spot is the perfect place to grab a cold beer and a tasty taco before or after the big game.
 The must-have taco at Willie’s is the Green Butcher, filled with tender green chile pork encased in a green chile tortilla with onion, queso fresco, cilantro and cabbage.

 333 E. Jefferson St., Phoenix